The Kirkbymoorside Surgery

 Tuesday to Friday: 8.00am - 6.00pm

 First Saturday of each month only: 8.00am – 10.30am (Please note Saturday morning appointments are pre-bookable in advance only.
-If you need to see a GP urgently you will need to ring NHS 111)
+If you need to see a GP urgently you will need to ring NHS 111).
+Update Feb 2021 - until further notice we will be closed on a Saturday morning due to the coronavirus pandemic.

 Appointments can be booked weekdays between 8am and 6pm (excluding bank/public holidays), and on Saturdays between 8.00am and 10.30am.